stepzen-dev/vscode-stepzen/readme.md

 All tests will be automatically compiled to the `out/test` directory and run by the VS Code test runner.

+For more detailed information about testing, including how to mock services in tests, please refer to the [test directory README](src/test/README.md).

 ## Feedback

 Feel free to open issues or suggest improvements!